 We are not that far away from having eyewear that can provide information on-the-fly in stores and airports.
 Companies will augment reality with actual with objects that don’t exist in front of you and will push information on top of those objects.
 It will be fun.

 Want to learn more?
-Register now for our upcoming webinar: DAM!
+Watch our webinar: DAM!
 I thought I had a PIM!

 Kathryn Zwack, Senior Content Marketing Manager, inRiver